Cloud Database FAQs

 Different cloud database services have different read and write characteristics and capabilities.
 Some even limit the size of your data items or the total storage you’re allowed.
 Can your application work effectively within those boundaries?

-Ensure that your cloud database solution provides operational continuity and scale under the extreme throughput, latency, and storage requirements that you’ll see as your application grows and grows.
+Ensure that your database solution provides operational continuity and scale under the extreme throughput, latency, and storage requirements that you’ll see as your application grows and grows.

 With users now expecting instantaneous experiences — all the time — the performance of your database is critical.
 If response speeds matter for your business, look for a cloud database that can consistently deliver low-single-digit millisecond latencies.
 Check benchmarks, user experiences, Jepsen test shakedowns, and so forth.

-Selecting a cloud database that provides reliable latency guarantees under the maximum throughput load is especially critical when your business is experiencing record-high transactions and activity.
+Selecting a database that provides reliable latency guarantees under the maximum throughput load is especially critical when your business is experiencing record-high transactions and activity.
 So is making throughput and latency metrics available to your operations team.
 These metrics will help you perform accurate capacity planning… and plan for future growth as well.

 Teams often move to a cloud database solution to guarantee business continuity.
 Organizations want to ensure zero downtime and rest assured that customers and users can reliably interact with the application 24/7, 365 days a year.
-To ensure this, look for a cloud database that’s purpose-built for high availability and disaster recovery.
+To ensure this, look for a database that’s purpose-built for high availability and disaster recovery.

 Cloud database solutions that use a peer-to-peer architecture have high resiliency because there’s no single point of failure that can bring down the cluster.
-A peer-to-peer architecture helps even out the workload on the different servers that are deployed underneath the cloud database solution — without creating bottlenecks or requiring a complex and expensive load balancing system to ensure that the load is well distributed and failover is smooth and fast.
+A peer-to-peer architecture helps even out the workload on the different servers that are deployed underneath the database solution — without creating bottlenecks or requiring a complex and expensive load balancing system to ensure that the load is well distributed and failover is smooth and fast.

 Select a solution that delivers built-in resiliency, a solution that does not force you to purchase premium auxiliary products just for the simple task of having high availability, some type of a connection between the different data centers, and so on.
 These extra costs can add up fast.